 Quark Sports successfully built a core of enthusiastic and loyal customers, but our need for additional funding, combined with the risky legal environment created by litigious players unions, led to our decision to shut down in 2005.
 I then spent the better part of a year writing a web development tutorial book with Aurelius Prochazka called RailsSpace.

 In December 2007 I moved to Silicon Valley to work on the Insoshi open-source social networking platform with my friend Long Nguyen as part of the Winter 2008 Y Combinator program.
 Insoshi had some notable successes, including becoming one of the most popular forked repositories at GitHub, and nearly raised a significant sum of money in October '08 before the market tanked.
-Unfortunately, we were ultimately unable to secure funding, so we shut down the business end of Insoshi in early 2009, though happily the Insoshi open-source project lives on.
+Unfortunately, we were ultimately unable to secure funding, so we shut down the business end of Insoshi in early 2009 (though the open-source project lived on for some time after).

-These days I'm focusing on Softcover, a publishing platform based on the Ruby on Rails Tutorial: Learn Rails by Example.
 I'm also the founder of Tau Day and author of The Tau Manifesto, which argues that the true circle constant is the ratio of a circle's circumference to its radius, not to its diameter.
-Conceived principally as a social hack, Tau Day and the number τ = C/r have struck a chord (sometimes literally) with math geeks all over the world, while inspiring a Vi Hart video, subverting the traditional circle constant at the Khan Academy, and influencing the timing of MIT admission announcements .
+Conceived principally as a social hack, Tau Day and the number τ = C/r have become an international phenomenon, striking a chord (sometimes literally) with math geeks all over the world, while inspiring a Vi Hart video, subverting the traditional circle constant at the Khan Academy, and even influencing the timing of MIT admissions announcements.